Water and Salt - Balanced Intake

 Mineral salts are mined from thousands of feet below the ground surface in areas where there is a deep layer of mineral salts.
 Sea salt is harvested by different methods, but it basically involves sunlight and the evaporation of ocean water.

-The most notable mineral salt many health advocates are recommending is Himalayan crystal salt.
+The most notable mineral salt many health advocates recommend is Himalayan crystal salt.

 Natural Celtic sea salt is considered by many to be the healthiest sea salt available.